Common join issues

 Union is a method for combining data by appending rows of one table onto another table.
 For example, you might want to add new transactions in one table to a list of past transactions in another table.
 Make sure the tables you union have the same number of fields, the same field names, and the fields are the same data type.

 Tip: To maximize performance a single union can have a maximum of 10 inputs.
 If you need to union more than 10 files or tables, try unioning files in the Input step.
-For more information about this type of union, see Union files and database tables in the Input step(Link opens in a new window).
+For more information about this type of union, see Union files and database tables in the Input step.

 Similar to a join, you can use the union operation anywhere in the flow.